Teeth whitening has become very popular over the last decade, who doesn't want to flash a sparkling smile?

 Sadly, dentists are seeing people with burns to their gums and damage to their dental enamel due to DIY teeth-whitening efforts.
 Unless a product contains a specially formulated medical bleach, no whitening will occur.
 While charcoal toothpaste may help remove stains, just like any toothpaste, it won't actually whiten teeth.

-Whitening your teeth is not like making your bath tiles or stovetop gleaming white.
-Your dental enamel is there to protect your teeth, but you can damage it and cause permanent problems with the wrong treatments.
+Whitening your teeth is not like making your bathroom tiles gleaming white.
+Your dental enamel is there to protect your teeth, but you can damage it and cause permanent problems with the wrong types of treatment.
 Not to mention the pain that dangerous bleaches can cause to your mouth and gums.

 Professional teeth whitening